-Due to their geographic isolation, the inhabitants were able to preserve their unique cultural heritage for a long time.
+Due to the isolation of the refuge, the inhabitants could preserve their unique cultural heritage for a long time.
 However, outside of San Basilio, Palenque’s people were often discriminated against and became victims of stereotyping which often lead them to deny their traditional customs.
-With recognition by the UNESCO, a new pride for their culture emerged and now values, traditions, and language are embraced by the community.
+With the recognition of the UNESCO, a new pride for their culture emerged and now values, traditions, and language are embraced by the community.

 Statue of Benkos Biohó

-Make sure to not miss out on the local food and treat yourself to a scrumptious lunch in San Basilio.
-While you’re there, we encourage you to learn a few words in the unique Palenque language to appreciate their culture!
+What you shouldn’t miss out on is the delicious food, so have a tasty lunch in San Basilio.
+While you’re there, we encourage you to get taught at least a few words in the unique Palenque language to appreciate their culture!

 Typical Lunch in San Basilio

-The town is easy to visit as a short and sweet day trip from Cartagena.
-So if you want to learn more about an important part of Colombian history, acquaint yourself with the culture of the Palenques, and discover the history of emancipation, this village is definitely worth the visit!
+The town can be easily visited on a day trip, and if you want to learn about an important part of Colombian history, get to know a piece of Africa through the culture of the Palenques, and learn their impressive history of emancipation.
+This village is definitely worth the visit!

-The highly popular Comuna 13 in Medellín has become a much-visited tourist spot, once considered a no-go slum and now epitome of social innovation and fantastic street art.
+You might have heard and planned a visit to the popular Comuna 13 in Medellín, once considered a no-go slum and now epitome of social innovation and fantastic street art.

-Barrio Egipto is the equivalent of Comuna 13 in Bogotá.
-Once the most dangerous neighborhood in Bogotá, characterized by violence, drug trafficking, and gang rivalry, this neighborhood are recovering from their rough past and embracing a brighter future.
+Barrio Egipto is the equivalent of Comuna 13 in Bogotá: once the most dangerous neighborhood in Bogotá and characterized by violence, drug trafficking, and gang rivalry.
+However, this place now sees a recovery from that rough past while embracing a brighter future.